The Keys to Minimising Noise in Your Photographs

 In some situations the above scenario can cause each of the photosites on an image sensor to generate superfluous signals which can then contaminate the neighboring photosites.
 On smaller image sensors which cram more photosites into a smaller area, this effect can be magnified.

 Another common cause of noise is shooting at higher ISO settings.
 As these settings basically magnify the light signal, they also magnify other unwanted signals such as background interference (eg. heat sources).
-When you are photographing an area of low light, the background signals can be strong enough to compete with the signals from the limited light of the area you are shooting.
+When you are photographing an area of low light, the background signals can be strong enough to compete with the signals from the limited light in the scene you are shooting.

 bw self #12